Hamburger Cross Icon

 .vcs.pr.ticket.url string Direct link to the ticket on the Jira instance

-.vcs.pr.ticket.valid boolean true when the Jira API returned the ticket
+.vcs.pr.ticket.valid boolean true when the Jira API returned the ticket; absent when it could not be confirmed

 .vcs.pr.ticket.status string Ticket status name (e.g. In Progress)